-Recognition of incoming resources These are included in the Statement of Financial Activities (SoFA) when: the charity becomes entitled to the resources; the trustees are virtually certain they will receive the resources; and the monetary value can be measured with sufficient reliability.
-Incoming resources with related expenditure Where incoming resources have related expenditure (as with fundraising or contract income) the incoming resources and related expenditure are reported gross in the SoFA.
-Grants and donations Grants and donations are only included in the SoFA when the charity has unconditional entitlement to the resources.
-Tax reclaims on donations and gifts Incoming resources from tax reclaims are included in the SoFA at the same time as the gift to which they relate.
-Contractual income and performance related grants This is only included in the SoFA once the related goods or services have been delivered.
-Gifts in kind Gifts in kind are accounted for at a reasonable estimate of their value to the charity or the amount actually realised.
+Recognition of incoming

+resources

+These are included in the Statement of Financial Activities (SoFA) when:

+- the charity becomes entitled to the resources; - the trustees are virtually certain they will receive the resources; and - \cdot the monetary value can be measured with sufficient reliability.

+Incoming resources with related expenditure

+Where incoming resources have related expenditure (as with fundraising or contract income) the incoming resources and related expenditure are reported gross in the SoFA.

+Grants and donations

+Grants and donations are only included in the SoFA when the charity has unconditional entitlement to the resources.

+Tax reclaims on donations and gifts

+Incoming resources from tax reclaims are included in the SoFA at the same time as the gift to which they relate.

+Contractual income and performance related grants

+This is only included in the SoFA once the related goods or services have been delivered.

+Gifts in kind

+Gifts in kind are accounted for at a reasonable estimate of their value to the charity or the amount actually realised.

 Gifts in kind for sale or distribution are included in the accounts as gifts only when sold or distributed by the charity.

+literacy education health

 Gifts in kind for use by the charity are included in the SoFA as incoming resources when receivable.

-Donated services and facilitiesThese are only included in incoming resources (with an equivalent amount in resources expended) where the benefit to the charity is reasonably quantifiable, measurable and material.
-The value placed on these resources is the estimated value to the charity of the service or facility received.Volunteer helpThe value of any voluntary help received is not included in the accounts but is described in the trustees' annual report.Investment incomeThis is included in the accounts when receivable.Investment gains and lossesThis includes any gain or loss on the sale of investments and any gain or loss resulting from revaluing investments to market value at the end of the year.
+Donated services and facilities

+These are only included in incoming resources (with an equivalent amount in resources expended) where the benefit to the charity is reasonably quantifiable, measurable and material.
+The value placed on these resources is the estimated value to the charity of the service or facility received.

+Volunteer help

+The value of any voluntary help received is not included in the accounts but is described in the trustees' annual report.